Introduction

 Fees and costs

 Compared to traditional banks, Payoneer's transaction services are generally low-cost.
-Payments to other Payoneer accounts are free, while transfers to bank accounts incur a 1% fee.
+Payments to other Payoneer accounts are free, while withdrawing to a linked bank account carries a flat fee (around $1.50 per transfer for same-currency withdrawals, with a higher fixed fee on transfers under $400) rather than a percentage charge.

 Cross-border payments